elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 ## Getting Started

-The following steps are detailed in Phoenix Live View [Readme](https://github.com/phoenixframework/phoenix_live_view).
+The following steps are detailed in Phoenix LiveView [Readme](https://github.com/phoenixframework/phoenix_live_view).

 1. Install the dependency in your `mix.exs` file: